wp-plugins/cackle/readme.txt

 == Installation ==

 1. Upload  folder `cackle` to the `/wp-content/plugins/` directory
+2. Register  and obtain your Site ID, Site API Key, Account API Key.
+3. Save it to 'cackle plugin's' page.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'cackle plugin's' menu in WordPress

 == Screenshots ==